wasamasa/shackle/README.rst

   ``:same`` (as ``q`` deleting the reused window is weird behaviour for more than one visible window), but can also be used with other keys like ``:other`` as well.

+- ``:custom`` and a function name or lambda expression:

+  Override with a custom action.
+The specified function is called with ``BUFFER-OR-NAME``, ``ALIST`` and ``PLIST`` as argument.
+It's possible to reuse existing actions as defined in the sources, but dispatch based on more specific conditions such as the currently opened windows or selected buffer.

 - ``:ignore`` and ``t``: